 Grannom (Brachycentrus subnubilis) are a member of the Caddis family (Trichoptera order) and are among the first of the UK’s major hatches in Spring.
 Hatches can be huge, and I mean massive, to the point where every Grannom seemingly tries to crawl up your waders, under your glasses, down your neck, or smack into you as they are blown up or downstream by the usually unstable Spring weather.

 Trout can go crazy during these hatches; however, it never appears to be the adult Grannom they are interested in.
-Instead, trout will usually gravitate to the emerging Grannom (and even their empty shucks), of which (should you be lucky enough to experience these hatches on your rivers) will be drifting downstream in their millions.
+Instead, trout will usually gravitate to the emerging Grannom or pupa (and even their empty shucks), which (should you be lucky enough to experience these hatches on your rivers) will be drifting downstream in their millions.

-I recently posted an article on Facebook that detailed a great Grannom hatch on the River Usk in Wales, and, following a few requests for the makeup of the Grannom pattern I used, I thought I’d put a quick article together.
+I recently posted an article on Facebook that detailed a great Grannom hatch on the River Usk in Wales, and following a few requests for the makeup of the Grannom pattern I used, I thought I’d put a quick article together.

 Like a host of other anglers, I’ve not had a huge amount of success targetting feeding fish with adult imitations.
-They seem interested in the pupa and emerging stages of the invertebrate, but seem too full to bother with the adults.
+They seem interested in the pupa and emerging stages of the invertebrate but seem too full to bother with the adults.

 For years, I used the wonderful and inspired emerger tied by the Gwent Angling Society’s Dr David Collins; however, I’m a simple guy with simpler fly pattern tastes.
 Being able to remove the need to prepare the wing buds, for example, whilst still retaining the key triggers, was what I was looking to achieve.